bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 Project App Basics
 ==================

-Project apps in a nutshell:
+Characteristics of a project app:

-- Provide a functionality related to a project
+- Provides a functionality related to a project
-- Are dynamically included in project views by Projectroles using plugins
+- Is dynamically included in project views by Projectroles using plugins
-- Use the project-based role and access control provided by Projectroles
+- Uses the project-based role and access control provided by Projectroles
-- Are included in the projectroles search
+- Is included in the projectroles search
-- Provide an includeable element (e.g. content overview) for the project details page
+- Provides a dynamically included element (e.g. content overview) for the project details page
-- Appear in the project menu sidebar in the default Projectroles templates
+- Appears in the project menu sidebar in the default Projectroles templates

 Requirements for setting up a project app: